Sales Agent: Case Study

 We built our own lead gen agentbefore we sold it to anyone else.

-Discovery, enrichment, CRM, outreach, tracking.
+Two-stage discovery, enrichment, CRM, 4-touch sequences, attribution tracking.
 Fully automated.
-It ran this morning at 6:45AM.
+It ran this morning at 6:30AM.
 Here is exactly how it works.

 Note: The tools shown below are what we use for our own system, one example of how the architecture can be built.
-Your build uses whatever's already in your stack: your CRM, your email provider, your data sources.
-We're tool-agnostic by design.
+Your build uses whatever is already in your stack: your CRM, your email provider, your data sources.
+We are tool-agnostic by design.

 The Architecture